 4) Make them see other buyers

 Two women fighting over the same item of clothing in a fashion store is not just a devil’s mind’s fictitious construct; it’s actually a trick to prompt sales.
-People are much more inclined towards buying something when others desire them too.
+People are much more inclined towards buying something when others desire the same thing too.

 Hotels.com even gives you information about how many people are viewing properties in a particular city.
-A modal box pops opens and shows you your virtual competition/companions.
+A modal box pops up and shows you your virtual competition/companions.

 The fear of missing out (FOMO) is a legitimate one.
 It is the anticipated regret of not being able to seize an opportunity.
 A limited-period offer works precisely the same way.
 It makes the offer look so tempting and fleeting that one is compelled to take the opportunity before it’s gone.